Renault Captur 2020: pricing and specs revealed

 This floating unit is slightly curved for ease of use and frees up space for a wireless pad for smartphone charging.
-A 7in or 10 in digital display rounds off the Smart Cockpit depending on the spec, replacing analogue dials.
+A 7 or 9.3-inch digital display rounds off the Smart Cockpit depending on the spec, replacing analogue dials.

 New features on the all-new Captur include the option of a 360-degree camera and active emergency braking with cyclist and pedestrian detection, both of which are firsts in the Renault range.

 With the launch of the new Captur, Renault has introduced a straightforward line-up of three trim levels to choose from.

 Captur Play (£17,595) is the entry-level model and features 17-inch steel wheels with hubcaps, automatic windscreen wipers, automatic climate control, a leather-trimmed steering wheel, a 4.2-inch TFT monitor and a seven-inch infotainment system with support for Apple CarPlay and Android Auto.

 A host of safety equipment also comes as standard, including lane-keeping assist, lane departure warning, active emergency braking, traffic sign recognition, cruise control and a speed limiter.

 Moving up the range, Captur Iconic (£19,095) improves on this with the addition of 17-inch alloy wheels, LED front fog lamps, two-tone paint, rear privacy glass, rear parking sensors , satnav and roof bars.